Vasco da Gama: Return

-Vasco da Gama left Calicut on 29 August 1498.
+Vasco da Gama left Kozhikode on 29 August 1498.
 Eager to set sail for home, he ignored the local knowledge of monsoon wind patterns that were still blowing onshore.
 The fleet initially inched north along the Indian coast, and then anchored in at Anjediva island for a spell.
 They finally struck out for their Indian Ocean crossing on 3 October 1498.
 But with the winter monsoon yet to set in, it was a harrowing journey.
-On the outgoing journey, sailing with the summer monsoon wind, da Gama's fleet crossed the Indian Ocean in only 23 days; now, on the return trip, sailing against the wind, it took 132 days.
+On the outgoing journey, sailing with the summer monsoon wind, da Gama's fleet crossed the Indian Ocean in only 23 days; now, on the return trip, sailing against the wind, it took more than 90 days.

 Da Gama saw land again only on 2 January 1499, passing before the coastal Somali city of Mogadishu, then under the influence of the Ajuran Empire in the Horn of Africa.
 The fleet did not make a stop, but passing before Mogadishu, the anonymous diarist of the expedition noted that it was a large city with houses of four or five storeys high and big palaces in its center and many mosques with cylindrical minarets.

 Da Gama's fleet finally arrived in Malindi on 7 January 1499, in a terrible state – approximately half of the crew had died during the crossing, and many of the rest were afflicted with scurvy.
 Not having enough crewmen left standing to manage three ships, da Gama ordered the São Rafael scuttled off the East African coast, and the crew re-distributed to the remaining two ships, the São Gabriel and the Berrio.
+While there he was also granted permission by the Sultan to set up a padrão (a stone pillar).
+The Vasco da Gama Pillar, as it is still known locally, seems to be the only one of the many padrões set up by da Gama to survive to the present day.

-Thereafter, the sailing was smoother.
-By early March, they had arrived in Mossel Bay, and crossed the Cape of Good Hope in the opposite direction on 20 March, reaching the west African coast by 25 April.
+After leaving Malindi, the sailing was smoother.
+By early March, the fleet had arrived in Mossel Bay, and crossed the Cape of Good Hope in the opposite direction on 20 March, reaching the western coast of Africa by 25 April.